Pendleton, Greater Manchester

-Pendleton is an inner-city suburb and district of Salford, Greater Manchester, England.
+Pendleton is an inner-city district of Salford, Greater Manchester, England.
 The A6 dual carriageway skirts the east of the district.
 Historically in Lancashire, Pendleton experienced rapid urbanisation during the Industrial Revolution.

 History

 The township has been variously recorded as Penelton in 1199, Pennelton in 1212, Penilton in 1236, Penhulton in 1331, Penulton in 1356 and Pendleton from about 1600.

 In the Middle Ages the manor was held by the Hultons of Hulton Park.

 Until 1780, Pendleton was rural, a group of cottages around a village green with a maypole.
 The Industrial Revolution brought about rapid expansion in the population and large cotton mills and premises for dyeing, printing, and bleaching were built providing employment.
 Pendleton Colliery was developed from the early 19th century.

 Violence and looting occurred in Pendleton during the 2011 riots.
 In 2012, Salford City Council announced a £430million regeneration scheme for the area.

 Governance

 Pendleton emerged as a township and chapelry in the ecclesiastical parish of Eccles in the hundred of Salford in the historic county of Lancashire.
 After 1837 Pendleton was part of the Salford Poor Law Union which took responsibility for the administration of the Poor Law and provided a workhouse.

 In 1844 the neighbouring township of Salford was incorporated as a borough.
 However owing to opposition from Pendleton rate payers who felt that their interests would be over-ruled by Salford, it was not until 1853 that Pendleton and neighbouring Broughton who had also refused to merge with Salford became incorporated into an enlarged Borough of Salford.
 This was owing to increasing concerns to improve the sanitary conditions of the two townships which would have otherwise resulted in the creation of Local Boards of Health.
-Pendleton together with Broughton thus became part of the County Borough of Salford from its inception in 1889, thus for the purposes of local government being independent from the jurisdictions of the newly formed Lancashire County Council.
-Pendleton became part of the City and County Borough of Salford in 1926 and in 1974 became part of the much enlarged metropolitan borough of the City of Salford, in the metropolitan county of Greater Manchester.
+In 1866 Pendleton became a separate civil parish.
+Pendleton together with Broughton became part of the County Borough of Salford from its inception in 1889, thus for the purposes of local government being independent from the jurisdictions of the newly formed Lancashire County Council.
+On 1 April 1919 the parish was abolished and merged with Salford.
+In 1911 the parish had a population of 78,783.
+In 1974 became part of the much enlarged metropolitan borough of the City of Salford, in the metropolitan county of Greater Manchester.

 Pendleton is mostly covered by the electoral ward of Langworthy.
-It is represented in Westminster by Rebecca Long-Bailey MP for Salford and Eccles.
+It is represented in Westminster by Rebecca Long-Bailey, Member of Parliament (MP) for Salford.

 The ward is represented on Salford City Council by three Labour councillors: John Warmisham, Michele Barnes, and Wilson Nkurunziza.